Dr. Kateryna Dukenski

 MY APPROACH:

-As a specialist in relationships, my focus is on fostering deep intimacy and connection between you and your partner.
-I view your relationship as my primary client, and I gauge the success of our work by the vitality of your connection in meeting your individual desires and needs.
-Rather than solving a potential conflict myself, my aim is to grow your own capacity as a couple in facilitating a healthy repair as well as strengthening your capacity for deeper connection at times of rupture.
+As a relational expert, my focus is on fostering deep intimacy and connection between you and your partner.
+I view your relationship as my primary client, and I gauge the success of our work by the depth of progressive communication, vulnerability and self-expression.
+Rather than solving a potential conflict in any given session, my aim is to grow your own capacity as a couple in facilitating a healthy repair as well as strengthening your capacity for deeper connection at times of rupture.

-Having experienced the profound importance of strong partnership in my own life, I prioritize nurturing intimacy and supporting couples in attending to their relationship like they would to a garden.
-Couples therapy tends to offer a fertile ground for growth in this area by attending to childhood relational wounds, understanding projections, fostering new ways of connecting in the here and now context of a therapy session and nourishing vulnerability that brings new strength.
+I prioritize nurturing intimacy and supporting couples in building capacity for coregulation.
+Couples therapy tends to offer a fertile ground for growth by attending to childhood relational wounds, understanding projections, fostering new ways of connecting in the here and now context of a therapy session and nourishing vulnerability that brings new strength.
 I value openness, honesty and progressive communication when working with couples.
 No topics are off limits and all your relational dynamics and expressions of your unique couple’s culture are welcome here.
 I do my best to learn your specific communication style soon, appreciate your strengths as a couple, celebrate your uniqueness and assist you in finding our own tools for connection in therapy that makes sense.

 Navigating the process of choosing a couples therapist can be daunting, given the array of approaches available.
-In my practice, I employ a psychodynamic approach alongside insights from Imago couples therapy, family constellations, and psychodrama techniques.
+In my practice, I employ a combination of psychodynamic and systems approaches.
 However, beyond theories and tools, I prioritize the establishment of a strong therapeutic alliance grounded in trust, openness, and progressive communication.

 WHAT TO EXPECT:

 One of the most rewarding aspects of my work is witnessing couples develop a newfound curiosity about each other as well as different, more reality based experience of each other in the relationship.
-A deep sense of warmth and compassion around your own and your partner’s old relational wounds is a gift for a therapist.
-A newly discovered curiosity, spontaneity, spaciousness and healthy risks replace old projections and distortions.
+A newly discovered curiosity, spontaneity, spaciousness and healthy risks eventually replace old projections and distortions.